Tron0/AkladellWebsite/rules.md

 ## Rolling Ability Scores

 4d6 drop lowest (remove the lowest).
-Roll each stat in order: Strength, Dexterity, Constitution, Mind and Charisma.
+Roll each stat in order: Strength, Dexterity, Constitution, Intelligence, Wisdom and Charisma.
 After rolling for stats, you may swap two ability scores with each other, once.

 ## Starting Hit Points